SriVyshnaviG/SriVyshnavi/README.md

 ## Hi there I'm Vyshnavi 👋

-👀 About Me: I'm a data professional with a passion for uncovering insights through analytics.
+👀 About Me: I'm a data professional with a passion for uncovering insights through analytics and developing Machine Learning models.
 My expertise has driven significant improvements in efficiency, productivity, and decision-making across various organizations.
 My approach combines rigorous analysis with a creative touch, turning complex data into actionable strategies.

 - 🔭 I’m currently working on MIT Data Science Certification Program
 - 🌱 Skills & Expertise: